imafeature/taskr/README.md

 -------
 Yours or mine?

 It doesn’t matter!
-If you need help, feel free to message me.
-I probably won’t know the answer, but I’ll do my best to find it.
+If you need help or notice a problem, feel free to create an issue.
+I probably won’t know how to fix it right away, but I’ll get on figuring it out right away.
 I love collaborative learning!
 As it happens, I love instruction-based learning, too, so if you want to offer help, that’s totally great!
 I’m open to suggestions and feedback.

 Licensing
 -------